Nicholas-Perry/Internship_applications/ultimape_iot_project_proposal.md

 ###A Maker oriented proof-of-concept Internet of Things (IoT) network showcasing Eris Industries' systems.

-The main goal of this project is to create a simple monitoring/control website running on top of Eris's Decerver that is able to interact with IoT devices.
-Eris's blockchain & smart contract systems will be used to manage the exchange of messages between various sensors, displays, and actuators.
+The main goal of this project is to create a simple monitoring/control website running on top of [Eris's Decerver](https://decerver.io/) that is able to interact with IoT devices.
+[Eris's blockchain](https://thelonious.io/) & smart contract systems will be used to manage the exchange of messages between various sensors, displays, and actuators.
 The proof-of-concept should allow for a decentralized way to manage a large (and distributed) 'Internet of Things'.

 The project is a security minded modernization of my senior project team's '[smartHAuS](https://docs.google.com/presentation/d/1tgCkLdP88__5RmmTR4XizIDXYIWXTe-LuWtThk_1CRc/edit?usp=sharing)' originating out of my degree work at Vermont Technical College.
 I will also be taking heavy influence from a subsequent project I was developing at Praetor Labs internally known as [Shardonnay](https://workflowy.com/s/493ab350-f171-d9c0-6ef1-f50c68ca65a6).
 It ended up having a distributed resource model as our primary goal.
 While we were using [a cluster of ShuttlePCs](http://imgur.com/u31YJHO) at the time, small form factor embedded devices was our target platform.

 Like my senior project's goal, the hope is to have the system be painless to setup for a hypothetical tech illiterate home-user (a.k.a. my dad).

-The project would leverage Eris based smart contracts to govern five key areas:
+The project would leverage smart contracts to govern five key areas:

  - Ownership of a device (may be exchanged between users)
  - Assignment of access rights to various components on a device (read, write, modify-permissions, etc.)